Pahalgam deeply disturbing and tragic incident: former Pakistani Prime Minister Imran Khan - ExBulletin

 Pahalgam deeply disturbing and tragic incident: former Pakistani Prime Minister Imran Khan

-Islamabad, April 29 (Socialnews.xyz) The former Pakistani Prime Minister Imran Khan qualified the terrorist attack on Pahalgam on Tuesday as disturbing and tragic and also condemned the victims and their families.
+Islamabad, April 29 (IANS) The former Pakistani Prime Minister Imran Khan qualified the terrorist attack on Pahalgam on Tuesday as disturbing and tragic and also condolved the victims and their families.

 The loss of human life in Pahalgam's incident is deeply disturbing and tragic.
 I indicate my biggest condolences to the victims and their families, said the former Prime Minister imprisoned during a discussion with the lawyers of Adiala prison, Rawalpindi.